 2m Slim Jim portable antenna for SOTA activations

 The 2m band offers a range of voice and digital transmission modes suitable for SOTA activations.
-My personal preference is SSB around 144.200 MHz however this choice may exclude new-comers to amateur radio, who may be building their war-chest of radio gear.
-With SOTA popularity continuing to grow in VK1 and VK generally, I like to promote SOTA and what a better way than with a HT.
+My personal preference is SSB 144.200 MHz however this choice may exclude new-comers to amateur radio, who may be building their war-chest of radio gear.
 Almost all amateur radio operators have a 2m HT, not all operators have 2m SSB capability.
+I like to promote SOTA and what a better way than with a 2m or dual band HT.

-So having considered the durability issue I decided to make a Slim Jim vertical.
+For me simplicity and durability are critical for a successful SOTA activation therefore my choice of 2m antenna is a 450 ohm Slim Jim vertical.
 The Slim Jim design is based around two parallel wires, which immediately brings to mind 300 ohm TV feed line or perhaps 450 ohm ladder line and this is where durability will be a consideration.
 I chose to build the antenna from a single length of 450 ohm ladder line where the wire is single core copper coated steel and sufficiently flexible to roll up, deploy and re-pack .
 If you are thinking of using 300 ohm TV line then consider the durability of the thin copper wire, solder joints and the UV rating of the plastic.
-450 ohm ladder line is tough, UV resistant and sufficiently flexible to roll into a manageable package thats sits in the top section of my pack.
-I purchased the ladder line from the US via eBay, there are suppliers in Melbourne and Sydney that stock open ladder line.
+450 ohm ladder line is tough, UV resistant and sufficiently flexible to roll into a manageable package that sits in the top section of my pack.
+I purchased the 450 ohm ladder line from a US seller via eBay, there are suppliers of amateur radio gear in Melbourne and Sydney who stock 450 ohm ladder line.

 Okay I have the 450 ohm feed line, what next?
-Go to the website of John M0UKD and select the Slim Jim calculator under the Home Brew menu.
+Go to the website of John M0UKD and select the Slim Jim calculator under the Calculator menu.

 Enter the design frequency (I chose 145.00 MHz as I want the ability to work 144.200 SSB and 146.500 FM) and select calculate.
 John has used a default spacing of 45 mm between the two parallel wires.